larissa-fv/larissa-fv/README.md

 - 👋 Hi, I’m @larissa-fv, and i'm 18y.
 - 👀 I’m interested in technology, especially softaware and hardware.
-Just never ask me about networks, ok?! 😂
 - 🌱 I’m currently learning IT.
 - 📫 How to reach me in LinkedIn @larissafv-